KROIA/Voicemail-Box/Software/Demos/F469/F469_HelloAudio/README.md

 #### No peripheral GPIO macros defined
 Error: `'BTN0_Pin' undeclared`
 Or similar errors related to the `Platform.cpp` mean that there are undefined macros which must be defined in the `main.h`.
 [See here](#peripheral-gpios) how to resolve the issue.

+#### No settings header
+Error: `No settings header included, make sure to provide a custom settings header in the main.h file when VMB_CUSTOM_SETTINGS_HEADER is defined!`
+If you use custom settings, make sure to not only define the macro `VMB_CUSTOM_SETTINGS_HEADER` but also include a custom settings header in the `main.h` that provides all settings needed for the BSP.